AhmedMasoodpy123/ECS781P-Project/README.md

     }
 }
 ```
-This will configure nginx and inorder to add the python environment we use the following script to create a script in the system
+This will configure nginx and inorder to add the python environment, we use the following script to create a script in the system.

 [Unit]
 Description=uWSGI instance to serve project